 - 17 In developing the WIPP Training Program, Technical Training has used a modified version of

 - the Systematic Approach to Training (SAT) which has five distinct phases to develop training

 - programs.
 These phases are:

-- Analysis
+- 4 Analysis

 - Design

-- Development - Implementation - Evaluation - Technical Training utilizes guidance provided within the DOE Handbooks, "Training Program - Handbook: A Systematic Approach to Training (DOE-HDBK-1078-94)," and "Alternative - 27 Systematic Approaches to Training (DOE-HDBK-1074-95)" to direct these five phases. - 28 Technical Training ensures that Permit-required training is conducted by qualified instructors as - indicated in the WIPP Training Program. - Cognizant line managers provide significant input on training requirements for the WIPP facility - to qualified instructors who develop the following, as required: - Classroom Instruction - Required reading, structured self-study, eLearning, computer based training - On-the-Job Training - Upon completion of the specific classroom, computer based training, eLearning or structured - self-study technical training courses, trainees must successfully complete written or oral - examinations to demonstrate competency.
+- Development - Implementation - Evaluation - Technical Training utilizes guidance provided within the DOE Handbooks, "Training Program - Handbook: A Systematic Approach to Training (DOE-HDBK-1078-94)," and "Alternative - 27 Systematic Approaches to Training (DOE-HDBK-1074-95)" to direct these five phases. - Technical Training ensures that Permit-required training is conducted by qualified instructors as - indicated in the WIPP Training Program. - Cognizant line managers provide significant input on training requirements for the WIPP facility - to qualified instructors who develop the following, as required: - Classroom Instruction - Required reading, structured self-study, eLearning, computer based training - On-the-Job Training - Upon completion of the specific classroom, computer based training, eLearning or structured - self-study technical training courses, trainees must successfully complete written (includes in - person examinations, computer, and web based training examinations) or oral examinations to - 38 demonstrate competency.